KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

     float column_pos_x = move_pipe(registry, col.top_pipe);
     move_pipe(registry, col.bottom_pipe);

 Now we know the column position.
 As we said before, we need to destroy it if it's out of the screen.
 Position of left side of the screen is ``0``.
 To make sure column is out of the screen, we can use the ``column_distance`` value, but negative.
 For example, it will be ``-400``.
-We can compare column position against this value to know if it's out of the screen.
+We can compare the column's X position against this value to know if it's outside the screen.

 .. code-block:: cpp

     // If column is out of the screen if (column_pos_x < -constants.column_distance) {

-Inside, we destroy this column, then create a new column using the ``create_column`` function.
+If it is, we destroy the column, then create a new column on the right using the ``create_column`` function.
 As the new column position, we use the ``furthest_pipe_position`` then add ``column_distance`` so it will spawn a little bit further than the last column.

 .. code-block:: cpp